Juan Lindo

-Juan Nepomuceno Fernández Lindo y Zelaya, generally known as Juan Lindo (16 May 1790 - 23 April 1857), was a conservative Central American politician, provisional president of the Republic of El Salvador from 1841 to 1842, and President of the Republic of Honduras from 1847 to 1852.
+Juan Nepomuceno Fernández Lindo y Zelaya, generally known as Juan Lindo (16 May 1790 – 23 April 1857), was a conservative Central American politician who served as the 1st President of El Salvador from 1841 to 1842 and as the President of the Republic of Honduras from 1847 to 1852.

 Background

 Lindo was born into a landholding family.
 He was the son of a Spanish Jew.
 There is some question about his birth and death dates.
 Some sources give 1790 for his birth and some give 1853 for his death.
 In 1814 he became a lawyer (licenciado en derecho) at the Universidad de San Carlos in Guatemala.
 After graduation, he worked for the Spanish regime.
 After the independence of Central America from Spain in 1821, he was intendente of the Province of Comayagua.
 He was one of the promoters of the annexation of Central America to the Mexican Empire of Agustín de Iturbide, which he favored over Guatemala.

 He was elected deputy to the Legislative Assembly of Honduras in 1826.
 The following year he aided Conservative José Justo Milla in his defeat of Honduran Chief of State Dionisio de Herrera.
 He was a deputy to the constituent assembly that was convoked in June 1838, where he represented the Conservative Party.
 From his position in the assembly, he promoted the separation of Honduras from the Federal Republic of Central America in October 1838.